X-Diffusion: Training Diffusion Policies on Cross-Embodiment Human Demonstrations: Introduction

+Similar challenges exist in the field of generative modeling, where naively training on a mixture of low-quality and high-quality data often degrades model performance~\cite{zhou2023lima, xia2024less}.
+While prior works filter low-quality samples~\cite{wang2023openchat, li2024superfiltering} or extract signals from noisy or corrupted data~\cite{bora2018ambientgan,lehtinen2018noise2noise,daras2025ambient, kondylatos2025probabilistic}, Ambient Diffusion~\cite{daras2023ambient, daras2025ambientdiffusionomnitraining} offers an exciting alternative by strategically integrating low-quality data into higher-noise timesteps of diffusion.
+In this paper, we build upon recent progress in learning from noisy data \cite{daras2023ambient, daras2023consistent, daras2024consistent, daras2024much, daras2025ambientdiffusionomnitraining} to advance cross-embodiment learning.
+We show how these ideas can be integrated into prevailing robot-learning frameworks \cite{chi2024diffusionpolicy}.

+Our key idea is to \emph{view human actions as a noisy counterpart to robot actions}.
+After mapping human and robot trajectories into a shared action space, embodiment-specific dynamics mismatches can be interpreted as manifestations of noise.
+During training, Diffusion Policies learn denoising networks by adding noise to action data.
+When a sufficient amount of noise is applied to both human and robot actions, low-level embodiment differences fade away while preserving the underlying task structure.
+Consequently, selectively training Diffusion Policies on noised human actions improves task performance without sacrificing robot feasibility.

-We propose \methodname, a framework for co-training diffusion policies with large-scale human demonstrations and a smaller set of robot teleoperation data (Fig.~\ref{fig:introduction}).
-Before policy training, we train a classifier to distinguish between noised human and robot actions in the forward diffusion process.
-To maximally leverage human data without introducing dynamically infeasible behaviors, we define the \emph{minimum indistinguishability step}: the earliest diffusion step at which the classifier can no longer discern whether an action comes from a human or a robot.
+Towards this goal, we train a classifier to distinguish between noised human and robot actions in the forward diffusion process.
+We then define the \textit{minimum indistinguishability step} as the earliest diffusion step where the classifier can no longer discern an action's source embodiment.
 Actions that are compatible with robot kinematics and dynamics are integrated at lower noise levels, while actions that diverge from the robot’s execution style are only included at higher noise levels.
 As a result, feasible human and robot demonstrations provide precise, low-level supervision throughout the diffusion process, whereas mismatched human actions contribute only coarse, high-level guidance.
-This enables our method to extract useful signal from all human data while avoiding degradation from execution mismatches.
-Our contributions:
+This enables Diffusion Policies to extract useful signals from all human data while avoiding degradation from execution mismatches.

-\begin{enumerate}[leftmargin=*] \itemsep0em \item We propose \methodname, a framework for training diffusion policies on cross-embodiment human data while preserving dynamically feasible robot motions. \item We demonstrate that prior methods that train on all human demonstrations often generate infeasible robot actions.
-Through ablations and analyses, we demonstrate that our selective training strategy outperforms both naive co-training and manual human annotation. \item Across 5 manipulation tasks, we show that \methodname outperforms a range of cross-embodiment learning baselines by 16\% on average. \end{enumerate}